Our Story

 Our connection with the Arc Movement

-We were incorporated as a chapter of The Arc in 1974, and we are the affiliated chapter of The Arc of the United States serving Boulder and Broomfield Counties.
+We were incorporated as chapter 1188 of The Arc of the United States in 1964, and we are the affiliated chapter of The Arc of the United States serving Boulder and Broomfield Counties.
 We were created by families of people with IDD and the people we serve provide leadership on the ACL Board of Directors to this day.

 Our Values